corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 ## Removing properties

+Removing non-nullable properties is impossible.
+If a node receives a message containing a serialized form of an object that has fewer properties than it requires for construction, it can't determine sensible defaults.

+It is technically possible to remove nullable properties.
+The framework sets them to `null`.

+{{< warning >}}
+Removing properties often has unintended consequences.
+Consider an alternative solution if possible.
+{{< /warning >}}

 Property removal mirrors the process of adding properties.
 When the serialization framework detects this state, properties that don’t have matching parameters in the main constructor are omitted from object construction: